wizziez/AI-Fitness-Planner/README.md

 2. Click **Generate Plan** — the app sends your profile to the `openai/gpt-oss-120b:free` model via OpenRouter.
 3. The AI returns a structured JSON workout plan, which is rendered as a responsive weekly grid.

----

-## AI Disclosure

-This application uses an AI language model (`openai/gpt-oss-120b:free` via [OpenRouter](https://openrouter.ai/)) to generate workout plans.

-- **Generated content is not medical advice.** Always consult a qualified healthcare professional before starting a new training program.
-- Plans are generated dynamically and may vary between requests.
-Results are not guaranteed to be accurate, complete, or suitable for every individual.
-- The AI model may occasionally produce unexpected or incorrect output.
-The app validates the response schema and will surface an error if the response is malformed.